 Here’s how an AI chatbot automates your conversation workflow:

 Ultimately, customers want to feel heard.
 Long delays in responses and robotic answers can be detrimental to how customers perceive your brand.
 With the help of automation, you can focus on the customers who need help the most.
+Poor customer experiences can destroy brands.
+Even if people love a brand or a product, 59% will walk away after several bad experiences.
+Find out more in the latest Chatbot study.

 Messaging apps are becoming so convenient for people to communicate with businesses.
 A Facebook Messenger survey revealed that 7 in 10 businesses think they’re communicating effectively with customers, however, only 2 in 10 customers agreed in the survey.